 How much do wireless speakers cost?

-Depending on what you're after, you can opt for a:
+Depending on what you're after, you can opt for:

-- smart screen with voice assistance and a display, which is perfect in your kitchen or bedroom for watching recipes explained or the morning news on a podcast.
+- a smart screen with voice assistance and a display, which is perfect in your kitchen for watching cooking or recipe instructions, or in the bedroom for the morning news or a podcast.

-The speakers we've tested range from $29 for a small IKEA speaker through to $1475 for a top-of-the-line Naim Audio speaker.
+The speakers we've tested range from $39 for a small Ikea speaker, through to $1800 for a top-of-the-line Naim Audio speaker.

-Two of the top performers in our test cost just $99 and $149, proving that you don't always need to spend a fortune for good sound.
+But three of the top performers in our test cost less than $200, proving that you don't always need to spend a fortune for good sound.